theMillenniumFalcon/pexels-api/README.md

-A simple API to fetch photos and videos using pexels API
+A simple program to fetch photos and videos using pexels API